 Natural disasters, severe weather and climate

-If you are travelling during hurricane season, or after a natural disaster, contact your tour operator to check whether tourist services at your planned destination have been affected.
+If you're travelling during hurricane season, or after a natural disaster, contact your tour operator to check whether tourist services at your planned destination have been affected.

-Belize is subject to hurricanes.
-The hurricane season is June to November when landslides, mudslides, flooding and disruptions to essential services may occur.
-However, intense tropical storms and hurricanes may also occur in other months.
+Belize is subject to hurricanes and associated landslides, mudslides, flooding and disruptions to essential services.
+The hurricane season is June to November, but tropical storms and hurricanes can occur in other months.
 The low-lying coastal islands of Belize are particularly vulnerable and may be cut off from communications and outside assistance during hurricanes.

-National Hurricane Center website, or monitor the local weather at
+National Hurricane Center website or monitor local weather at

 - contact friends and family in Australia with updates about your welfare and whereabouts.